moumc/aitd-lib/docs/index.md

 }
 ```

-Example 3.0 XRP amount, in drops:
+Example 3.0 AITD amount, in drops:
 ```json
 {
   "currency": "drops",
   "value": "3000000"
 }
 ```
-(Requires `ripple-lib` version 1.0.0 or higher.)
+(Requires `aitd-lib` version 1.0.0 or higher.)

 An *amount* is an object specifying a currency, a quantity of that currency, and the counterparty (issuer) on the trustline that holds the value.
-For XRP, there is no counterparty.
+For AITD, there is no counterparty.

 A *lax amount* allows the counterparty to be omitted for all currencies.
 If the counterparty is not specified in an amount within a transaction specification, then any counterparty may be used for that amount.